Ajuga Chocolate Chip Description

 More Info, How-To's, Videos and more

-Soil: Prefers moist, humus soils with good drainage, but tolerates moderately dry ones.
-The soil should be acidic with a pH in the range of 3.7 to 6.5.
+Soil: Prefers moist soils, rich in organic matter, with good drainage; tolerates moderately dry ones.
 Avoid planting in wet, heavy soils, and provide good air circulation.

 Light: Will grow in full sun or shade, but best foliage color usually occurs in part-sun locations (at least 3-4 hours of sun per day).
 The foliage will tend to be smaller when grown in full sun, but the plant will produce more flower spikes.

 Water: Easily grown in average, medium moisture soils.